Unit VIII. Healing the Soul

 we must have all our parts.
 When pieces of soul are missing, there

-Law of Seven instead of being able to return Home according to the Law of
+of Seven instead of being able to return Home according to the Law of Three.

-Three.
-You could go back and reexamine Almaas’ Holy Ideas to see if
+You could go back and reexamine Almaas’ Holy Ideas to see if they fit with

 Practice: Assessing Progress